 After moving to the factory Vauxhall outfit alongside Yvan Muller, Plato secured his first title in 2001 before leaving the series for two years.

 The team started slowly but came into its own as the new package began to come together.
 Plato achieved a podium hat-trick at Oulton Park, and a double rostrum at Croft before taking to the top step to cap his 500th BTCC appearance in race one at Knockhill.
 He was one of eight drivers in contention to win the overall Drivers’ title heading into the final weekend of the season but fell short, finishing seventh.

 Plato continued with Adrian Flux Subaru Racing in the Levorg for 2017, and endured a tumultuous campaign, though he did score a victory and his 50th pole position at Knockhill.
-He returns with the outfit in 2018 but once again struggled to make an impact.
+He returned with the outfit in 2018 but once again struggled to make an impact.